 What knowledge do you have about the company?

 You should do your research prior to the interview.
-Look into the background history of the company, this will help you stick out.
-Learn about main people, have they been in the news lately?
-The interviewer doesn’t expect you to know dates and certain people, but showing that you have enough interest to research the company is a positive impression.
+Look into the company’s background history to help you stand out.
+Learn about the main people.
+Have they been in the news lately?
+The interviewer doesn’t expect you to know dates and certain people, but showing enough interest to research the company is a positive impression.

-Although this would seem like a simple question, it can easily become tricky.
+Although this would seem simple, it can easily become tricky.
 You shouldn’t mention salary being a factor at this point.
 If you’re currently employed, your response can focus on developing and expanding your career and even yourself.
 If your current employer is downsizing, remain positive and brief.
 If your employer fired you, prepare a solid reason.
-Under no circumstance should you discuss any drama or negativity, always remain positive.
+Under no circumstance should you discuss any drama or negativity; always remain positive.

 What do you consider to be your best strength?

-This question allows you to brag about yourself, but keep in mind that the interviewer wants strengths relative to the position.
-For example, being a problem solver, a motivator, being able to perform under pressure, positive attitude, and being loyal.
-You will also need examples that back your answers up for illustration of the skill.
+This question allows you to brag about yourself, but remember that the interviewer wants strengths relative to the position.
+For example, being a problem solver, a motivator, able to perform under pressure, having a positive attitude, and loyal.
+You will also need examples that back your answers up to illustrate the skill.

 What do you consider to be your biggest weakness?

-This can be a tricky question to respond to if you suggest you have no weaknesses you’re going to appear as a liar or egotistical.
+This can be a tricky question to respond to.
+If you suggest you have no weaknesses, you will appear as a liar or egotistical.
 You should respond realistically by mentioning small work-related weaknesses.
-Although many try to answer using a positive skill in disguise as a weakness, like “I expect co-workers to have the same commitment” or “I am a perfectionist”.
+Although many try to answer using a positive skill in disguise as a weakness, like “I expect co-workers to have the same commitment” or “I am a perfectionist.”

-However, it is recommended that there is some honesty and the weaknesses are true, and then emphasize how you have overcome it or working to improve it.
-The purpose of this question is to see how you view and evaluate yourself.
+However, it is recommended that there is some honesty and that the weaknesses are true, and then emphasize how you have overcome or worked to improve them.
+This question aims to see how you view and evaluate yourself.

 What do you see yourself doing in five years?

 You should respond with an answer that shows progression in your career is on track with your route in the company.
-It’s important to do your research on company prospects, this way you understand what to expect and if it’s in your long-term goal.
-Interviewers don’t want to set you on a path that won’t provide the results you want, resulting in you resigning.
+Researching company prospects is important; this way, you understand what to expect and if it’s in your long-term goal.
+Interviewers don’t want to set you on a path that won’t provide the desired results, resulting in your resignation.

 What are your salary expectations?

-This question is like a loaded gun, tricky and dangerous if you’re not sure what you are doing.
-It’s not uncommon for people to end up talking salary before really selling their skills, but knowledge is power as this is a negotiation after all.
-Again, this is an area where doing your research will be helpful as you will have an understanding of the average salary.
+This question is like a loaded gun: tricky and dangerous if you’re unsure what to do.
+It’s not uncommon for people to talk about salary before selling their skills, but knowledge is power as this is a negotiation.
+Again, this is an area where doing your research will be helpful as you will understand the average salary.

 One approach is asking the interviewer about the salary range, but to avoid the question entirely, you can respond that money isn’t a key factor and you’re goal is to advance in your career.
-However, if you have a minimum figure in mind and you believe you’re able to get it, you may find it worth trying.
+However, if you have a minimum figure in mind and believe you can get it, you may find it worth trying.

 Do you have any questions?

 It is common for this question to be asked every time, and you should have questions ready.
-By asking questions you are able to show that you have enough interest to do some research and that you want to learn all that you can.
+By asking questions, you can show that you have enough interest to research and want to learn all you can.
 You should limit the questions to no more than three or four.

-You can try asking questions that focus on areas where you can be an asset.
-Other options include asking about what your position would be, and how fast they expect you to become productive.
-Also, asking about the next step in the process and when to expect to hear about the position.
+You can try asking questions focusing on areas where you can be an asset.
+Other options include asking about your position and how fast they expect you to become productive.
+Also, I asked about the next step in the process and when to expect to hear about the position.